Frequently Asked Questions About Health Professions Advising

 The truth is that one needs to develop a plan to be competitive and then exercise the plan.
 Too often, there is a rush to finish and in the end the student is not competitive.
 The issue here is to be competitive.
 Time and finishing are no longer the most important variables if one is truly sincere about gaining admission.

-Medical schools and other health professional schools will want to know why you did not work with the Director and HPA on campus.
+Medical schools and other health professional schools will want to know why you did not work with HPA on campus.
 Not to do so invites an opinion that one is not a team player and that one looks for shortcuts to success.
 This reflects negatively on one's character.
 The real question is, “Why would you not want to work with HPA?”
 The office exists to promote your success.
 We are not gatekeepers.
 It is not our job to decide who gets in and who does not get in.
 Our job is to promote our students.
 However, if the director and other pre-health advisors do not know you, then it is difficult and almost impossible to write a letter on your behalf.

 To start on this journey, one needs to schedule an appointment with the HPA.
 What needs to be demonstrated is evidence that the sudden interest in a medical career is not a fanciful decision.
 There needs to be evidence that this decision is based on accumulated experiences.
 Too often, non-traditional students become tired or bored with their present job and are looking about for a new career area – and so why not medicine?
 But how long will it be before the person is bored with medicine and is off looking for yet another career?